TLNapier/courseworkG4/use-cases/use-case-19.md

 ## MAIN SUCCESS SCENARIO

-1. Organisation is asked for a report on all the capital cities in a region organised by largest population to smallest.
+1. Organisation requests report on all the capital cities in a region organised by largest population to smallest.
-2. Organisation uses system to extract population information.
+2. HR Person uses system to extract population information.
-3. Organisation provides report to client.
+3. HR person provides report to Organisation.

 ## EXTENSIONS